 If you're even a semi-regular cafe-goer, chances are that you've seen a cold drip coffee machine before.

 There are many amazing coffee makers to choose from nowadays, none of which are as visually striking as a classic cold drip coffee setup.
-The eye-catching three beaker setup that serves as the cold drip coffee maker has become a staple in many coffee shops.
+The eye-catching three-beaker setup that serves as the cold drip coffee maker has become a staple in many coffee shops.
 Whether you want to try making a cold brew at home for yourself, or just want to pick one up at your local coffee shop - it always helps to know the basics.

 Apart from a smoother + sweeter taste and the obvious temperature difference, one of the main drawcards to cold drip coffee for many people is its ease on the stomach and digestive system.
-That's because, according to Insider, cold brew coffee generally contains up to 70 percent less acidity than a regular cup of java.
+That's because, according to Insider, cold brew coffee generally contains up to 70% less acidity than a regular cup of java.

-How Does Cold Drip Coffee Work?
+How Does the Cold Drip Coffee Brewing Method Work?

 Don't be mistaken - cold drip coffee isn't the same as cold brew coffee, it's a much more refined and delicate method that allows for much more control over your coffee strength and flavour profile.